amosdevstudio/cuscus/README.md

 > [!TIP]
-> If you are using Mac or Windows, you can install a package manager (like chocolatey for Windows or homebrew for Mac), that will make your life easier.
+> If you are using Mac or Windows, you can install a package manager
+> (like chocolatey for Windows or homebrew for Mac), that will make your life easier
+> (Or use WSL if on Windows).

 ### Step 1: Set up Postgres and Go ###